Hi! It is the blog, How Unique Japan again! We always share Japanese uniqueness through this website!

 - Premium Ham Cutlet taste

-Could you guess what the ingredient is?
-It was the pest of fish!
 But please trust me.
 That was interestingly close to the thin cutlet with many sources on it!
-(I tried).
+(We tried).

-From those explanations, it is clear that the imitation taste of real food is the popular way for Dahashi.
-So, many Japanese children really enjoy such a taste.
+From those explanations, it is clear that the imitation taste of real food is the popular way for dahashi.

 There is one more reason it became popular among them.
-Children can consume their own food like their parents always prepare.
-So, some children love to imitate themselves like adults.
-That is why those snacks got their heart.
+Children can eat their food, just like their parents always prepare.

 The last example would explain well about such a behavior of a child.